serbrech/blog/_posts/2016-11-01-Hosting-a-web-application-in-Service-Fabric.md

 That declares a Stateless service.
 The entrypoint is our Web.exe binary. we set the working directory to Codebase. that's our binary folder in the package, and we pass some arguments.
 We define an http endpoint that listens on port 3000 (same as we passed as argument to our app), and a pathSuffix that I am going to explain in the last part of this post.
-From there, you have all the elements. if you have a cluster running locally, you can right-click-publish...shivers... once it is deployed, navigate to `localhost:3000/Myapp/Web` and TADA your app is there.
+From there, you have all the elements. if you have a cluster running locally, you can right-click-publish... shivers...
+Once it is deployed, navigate to `localhost:3000/Myapp/Web` and TADA your app is there.
 Beautiful isn't it?

 ## The last step: play nice with the Reverse Proxy